googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 When the repeat or reflect extend modes are used, having the two circles in very close proximity results in very high spatial-frequency transitions that can lead to Moiré patterns or other display artifacts.
-This is illustrated in figure 5.28, for one particular rendering context, using a radial gradient defined using nearly-identical circles and the reflect extend mode.
+This is illustrated in figure 5.28, which shows the display result, for one particular rendering context, of a radial gradient defined using nearly-identical circles and the reflect extend mode.

 ![Radial gradient defined using nearly-identical circles and reflect extend mode, displaying with interference patterns](images/colr_radial_gradients_interference_patterns_reflect.png)